yn-yn/A-Curtain-Opener/README.md

-# ESE-5190 Smart Devices Final Project
-Final Repository for ESE-5190 Smart Devices
+A Curtain Opener

 ## Overview
-This repository contains the final project for ESE-5190.
-It is about a smart curtain opener and includes various components like a clock, environmental sensors, servo motor control, and more, all integrated with an UNO R3 and an ESP32.
+This repository is about a smart curtain opener and includes various components like a clock, environmental sensors, servo motor control, and more, all integrated with an UNO R3 and an ESP32.

 ## Components